Volume 2: Building on Each Others’ Work

-You can now get a printed copy of the book on Amazon.
+You can now get a printed or Kindle copy of the book on Amazon.
 Just $15.

 Across the country hundreds of data scientists and analysts are working for thousands of education agencies trying to help schools, school leaders, and education systems as a whole function more effectively.
 The work they do is critical to everything from scheduling classes and evaluating programs, to managing enrollments, strategic planning, and making the laws that shape our public education infrastructure at large.